tomosumi/rsfc_phenotype_sem/README.md

 Analyses on measurement models with method factors representing order in days were conducted with fc_arg_slurm_lavaan_rel_msst_split_half_family_order_in_day.sh, called from sbatch_for_rel_with_filename.sh

+After completing above analyses, we conducted the analyses using 2.
+Model selection of RSFC.ipynb

+Directories such as "/home/cezanne/t-haitani/hcp_data" should be changed.

 If you have any question, please email to t-haitani@atr.jp.